learn-co-curriculum/git-github-github-profile/README.md

-- Photo: how formal your photo needs to be will depend to some extent on the industry you want to get into — a formal photo will be more appropriate with a big financial services company than with than a tech startup).
+- Photo: how formal your photo needs to be will depend to some extent on the industry you want to get into — a formal photo will be more appropriate with a big financial services company than with than a tech startup.
 Regardless of the industry, however, make sure it's professional.
 - Bio: here you can focus on your technical skills and knowledge, more so than you probably would on LinkedIn.